How to Tell Your Boss or Team You’re Burnt Out Without Fear: A Practical Guide to Prepare and Protect Yourself

 "To address this, I’d like to explore a short-term workload adjustment and flexible hours so I can recover and return at full capacity."

-Optional add-on: If you’re nervous, run your draft by a trusted mentor, coach, or AI writing tool.
+Optional add-on: If you’re nervous, run your draft by a trusted mentor, coach, or AI writing tool to refine your word choice for sentiment, confidence, and clarity.

 Step 6: Anticipate Pushback and Handle It Like a Pro